-For a couple organize the trip together is just a bit more difficult, because you need to organize the holiday of two-person instead one, combine the work requirements of both and convince two bosses instead of one.
+For a travel couple organize the trip together is just a bit more difficult, because you need to plan the holiday of two-people instead one, combine the work requirements of both and convince two bosses instead of one.

 If you are here, you want to maximize your annual leaving as much as possible, using all the days and don’t waste any time.
 It is a dream after the one who means to leave the 9-5 and be on the beach with a mojito and get a good income.

 In the past 12 months, we have been travelling around Europe in more than 10 countries, too many cities and frequent flight.
 We have been working full-time in London, with an annual leaving of 28 days each, bank holidays included.

 But we did it and we are sure to tell you it’s entirely possible to travel a lot and work in an office.
 All you need to be ready for the new “tour de force” is to maximize your vacation days, spend some time planning all your trips and find the best connection between them.

 One Trip, more countries.

 There are many ways to maximize the annual leave in the UK, one of it could be to combine multiple countries in one trip.

 I am talking about the tour.
 It is the case when you will visit part of South East Asia.
 If you plan in advance you can visit many countries just taking the flight connection between.

 On a one week vacation, you can literally jump from one country to another.
 The flight connection between those countries in South East Asia is so cheap, so it is easy for backpackers on a budget as well.
 We combined many countries a few times.
 We have been to Naples, Italy, flying from London last December, to visit our parents.
 On the way back to London, we have visited Belgium.
 So at this point, our count was two in one.
 Or on our road trip in Andalusia, we have been in Gibraltar.